 Other legislation underpinning access and inclusion includes The Western Australian Equal Opportunity Act 1984 and the Commonwealth Disability Discrimination Act 1992 (DDA).
-Both of which ensure that discrimination on the basis of a person’s disability is unlawful.
+Both of these ensure that discrimination, on the basis of a person’s disability, is unlawful.

 This plan outlines the City’s key strategies to address each of the ‘outcome’ areas of the DAIP:

 The City of Kwinana is establishing a Disability Reference Group (DRG) to provide advice to the City on matters related to access and inclusion and to support the development, implementation, review and evaluation of various strategies, plans, services and other initiatives.
 The DRG will provide City Officers with a reference point to seek comment and advice from community members who experience barriers to access and inclusion.
 It will be a key source of advice to ensure that equality related to disability, access and inclusion is upheld.